Apiquet/DepthEstimationAnd3dMapping/model/depth_estimation/README.md

 ** Create a way to convert existing datasets into DVPS (Depth-aware Video Panoptic Segmentation) datasets.
 They produceed two datasets:
 *** Cityscapes-DVPS derived from [Cityscapes-VPS](https://paperswithcode.com/dataset/cityscapes-vps) with depth annotations
 *** SemKITTI-DVPS derived from [SemanticKITTI](http://www.semantic-kitti.org/) with a projection of its annotated 3D point clouds to the image plane
+** First sub-task video panoptic segmentation: unifies semantic segmentation and instance segmentation (assign a semantic label and an ID to each pixel).
+Each instance should have the same ID throughout the video sequence (model should be able to track objects)
+** This model also outperform in MOTS challenge (Multi-Object TRacking and Segmentation) ** The second sub-task is monocular depth estimation

 * [Patchwork](https://arxiv.org/pdf/1904.01784.pdf): A Patch-wise Attention Network for Efficient Object Detection and Segmentation in Video Streams